Caroline Farrell

 VIMEO LINK TO CAROLINE’S FILMS

 Caroline is the author of the novel, LADY BETH, ‘Best Novel’ at The Carousel Aware Prize Awards 2017 (Ireland) and the winner of an Eric Hoffer Award 2019 (Mystery/Thriller Category) (USA).
-She is currently developing LADY BETH as an episodic Series for TV.
+Her short stories have been published in The Ogham Stone Literary Journal, Epoque Press Ezine, Entropy Magazine, Woman’s Way Magazine and Revival Literary Journal.

 2C6B37C1-21F4-478D-803A-A129FE03AD10_1_105_c